jadsonjs/modular-admin-angular/README.md

 ```

-**Observation:** The original modular admin bootstrap project where this angular project wa based in inside the src/assets directory.
+**Observation:** The original modular admin bootstrap project that this angular project was based is inside the _"src/assets"_ directory.

 ## 1.Introduction